 After the surgery while still in the hospital.
 The surgeon APRN came in for a visit.
 I told her I'm in horrible pain and that the 2 7.5 mg hydrocodone every 4 hours isn't helping.
 I've been on 4 10mg hydrocodone for 10 plus years.
-Nothing was done until I called the doctor's office and explained...
+Nothing was done until I called the doctor's...
 Read more »

 If you are in Arkansas, this would be a difficult case but a patient in pain should have adequate pain relief.
 I would need to know about your prior prescription history (Donets seem reasonable to prescribe less pain meds immediately after surgery than the patient was on without surgery (maybe...Read more »

 It depends on the Stage (1-4 with 4 being the worst), the location (pressure point), and whether he had a medical condition that prevented him from being turned or significantly impaired his circulation.
 Give me a call to discuss.